chinmaymk/aikit/docs/guide/usage-tracking.md

 # Usage Tracking

-Track token consumption and costs across all providers.
-Because knowing how much you're spending is half the fun of AI development!
+Track token consumption, costs, and response timing across all providers.
+Because knowing how much you're spending and how fast responses arrive is half the fun of AI development!

 ## Quick Start